fire17/ElsaRiddle/README.md

 ### Output
 For every Set, generate an image showing the most optimal ordering of the set's rectangles

-(so for these examples, 5 images should be generated)
 #### BoundingPerimeter/TotalArea - should be minimals

 ### Optimal